-Daboh has been in this position since June 2020.
+Daboh was hired by Atlantic in the EVP position in June 2020.
 It is his first role at a major label, following a career largely in radio and music streaming.

 Austin Daboh: Career beginnings and the BBC